Adegbenga1/VBA_Challenge.xlsm./README.md

       This challenege dealt with expansion of  the dataset to include the entire stock market over the last few years which specifies "2017:" and "2018".
 It used a refractor to
-      loop through all the data at  one time in order to collect the same information from all the sheets in file Refractoring the code also enhances the speed and make and increase the efficency of the process by reducing the execution steps and and memory utilized in the coding             process
+      loop through all the data at  one time in order to collect the same information from all the sheets in file Refractoring the code also enhances the speed and make and increase the efficency of the process by reducing the execution steps and and memory utilized in the coding             process  .
       It is therefore important that  programmers are able to incraese the output efficiency in coding after review.

 # RESULTS
-      The results generated showe reduced time code in excution process due to improvement in VBA steps .
+      The results generated showed[VBA CODE.txt](https://github.com/Adegbenga1/VBA_Challenge.xlsm./files/6797416/VBA.CODE.txt)
+      reduced time code in excution process due to improvement in VBA steps .
       Additional time variables that specifies execution periods were linked to yearaValue throug the inpuBox ( yearValue = inputbox(" + yearValue + ").
       Variables that also defined tckerVolume,tickerStartingPrices and tickerEndingPrices were included as single data types to enhance efficiency.